 Tarpon Fishing British Virgin Islands

 Fortunately, when we did yacht charters, my husband was a keen fisherman and had success with Tarpon.
-I coopted him into writing his knowledge on deep-sea fishing, fly fishing, and bottom fishing for several blog entries.
+For several blog entries, I coopted him to write about his deep-sea fishing, fly fishing, and bottom-fishing knowledge.

-Where Can I find Tarpon in the British Virgin Islands?
+Where Can I find Tarpon in the BVI

 West end on Tortola, Marina Cay, North Sound, Sandy Spit, and both Great Harbors at Peter Island and Jost Van Dyke are all great places for tarpon at night time from a charter boat.

-Tarpon is a fantastic catch and release sports fish.
+Tarpon is a fantastic catch-and-release sports fish.
 These prehistoric-looking fish will leap out of the water and shake free the hooks of all but the best angler.
-They are a fish with perfect eyesight and therefore are not easy to fool into taking a bait.
+They are fish with perfect eyesight and, therefore, are challenging to fool into taking the bait.

 My first Tarpon in the BVI took me several years to catch, but since learning the secrets, I can now snag one or two every time I fish for them.

-In order to present your silverside in amongst the hundreds of other silversides that the tarpon has to choose from, you need to fish with gear that most would think that you would have no chance of landing such a beautiful sports fish with.
+To present your silverside in amongst the hundreds of other silversides that the tarpon has to choose from, you need to fish with gear that most would think you would have no chance of landing such a beautiful sports fish.

-What kind of gear should I use to catch Tarpon Fishing British Virgin Island?
+Gear to catch Tarpon Fishing British Virgin Islands?

-I usually use about a 15-pound line, the last couple of feet I double the line, so I have 2 x 15-pound line.
-Then I snood a tiny #6 or #8 hook to the end of the double.
+I usually use about a 15-pound line.
+I double the line for the last couple of feet, so I have a 2 x 15-pound line.
+Then, I snook a tiny #6 or #8 hook to the end of the double.

-Use good quality hooks that have relatively thick steel.
-Suicide types generally are the thickest.
+Use good-quality hooks with relatively thick steel.
+Suicide types generally have the thickest steel.
 Red hooks are best.
-Use either a small net or something like a pasta strainer, catch yourself some silverside for bait.
+Use either a small net or something like a pasta strainer.
+Catch yourself some silverside for bait.

-With bright lights on the boat, this is an easy task as they will come into the lights and hang around on the surface.
+This is an easy task with bright lights on the boat as they will come into the lights and hang around on the surface.

-Just use a fast scooping motion from the silversides head towards its tail, as the net hits the water, they spook and swim towards the net before ultimately turning away.
+Just use a fast scooping motion from the silversides head towards its tail; as the net hits the water, they spook and swim towards the net before turning away.

-You can keep some alive in a bucket of water, and it keeps the kids amused.
+You can keep some alive in a bucket of water, which keeps the kids amused.

 How do I hook the silverside?

-Hook the silverside by passing the hook into one eyeball and out the other, this presents them well in the water, and they will stay alive on the hook.
+Hook the silverside by passing the hook into one eyeball and out the other.
+This will keep them well in the water, and they will stay alive on the hook.

+Adapt the technique to the conditions.
 Let the bait float down into the water and drift around.
-If there is little wind, I do not use any weight on the line, just let it float around if its windy, a small weight may be needed to stop the line from flying around like a kite.
+In calm conditions, no weight is necessary; just let it float.
+However, in windy conditions, a small weight can be added to prevent the line from flying around like a kite, showcasing the versatility of this method.

-When you see the tarpon cruising around under the boat in the lights, you will notice them circle in and out of the light and going through the baitfish slowly and not attempting to catch any.
+When you see the tarpon cruising under the boat in the lights, you will notice them circle in and out of the light, going through the baitfish slowly and not attempting to catch any.
 Out of the blue, they will streak through the bait, taking them by surprise, gulping down a mouth full of silverside.

 Try to fish your bait about 10 feet deeper than the depth the tarpon is cruising.
 The aim is to have the tarpon look down at the bait instead of up at the bait.
 This helps not to let them see the hook.